krahabb/meross_lan/README.md

 If you are using the 'MQTT way' you can help the discovery process by adding the 'MQTT Hub' feature of this integration (This was needed in the previous versions while you should be able to skip this step if the dhcp discovery works fine).
 If you need, just go to your homeassistant `Configuration -> Integrations` and add the Meross LAN by looking through the list of available ones.
 Here you can configure the device key used to sign the messages exchanged: this need to be the same key used when re-binding your hardware else the integration will not be able to discover new devices (dhcp discovery should instead work anyway: the key will be asked and set when configuring every single appliance).

-You can also manually add your device by adding a new integration entry and providing the host address.
+You can also manually add your device by adding a new integration entry and providing the host address and device key.

 When configuring a device entry you'll have the option to set:
 - host address: this is available when manually adding a device or when a device is discovered via DHCP: provide the ip address or a valid network host name.
 When you set the ip address, ensure it is 'stable' and not changing between re-boots else the integration will 'loose' access to the device